Low Energy Diaphragm Pumps (LEAP)

 When used in conjunction with Tapflo’s patented control and monitoring equipment, preventive and routine maintenance is also easily integrated into any process, whilst also enabling accurate and precise control of the pump’s performance, optimising your system to the best of its ability!

-General Benefits to Air Operated Diaphragm Pumps
+General Benefits to using a Diaphragm Pump

 - Run Dry without damage – No need for dry run protection devices